Moving to Japan from the UK

 Over 6.5 thousand miles from the UK, Japan observes a unique culture.
 The collection of volcanic islands has a fascinating history, and in their past saw over 200 years with no foreigners permitted inside, so entering the country can still feel like a whole new world.
 Fascinating landscapes, futuristic technology and excellent food are all features of this island nation.

 It is one of the most densely populated countries in the world, however, the standard of living across the country is generally high.
 The 127 million citizens have a literacy rate of around 99% and the social welfare system covers most of the population for health, education and more, meaning that the population is one of the oldest in the world.
-While the large cultural obstacles and large language barrier might pose challenges, the food, beauty and charm of life in Japan are enough to have already tempted around 2 million expats.
+While the large cultural obstacles and language barrier might pose challenges, the food, beauty, affordable cost of living and charm of life in Japan are enough to have already tempted around 2 million expats.
+When relocating for employment, employees will find that life at home and work can come as a shock from the United Kingdom.

-More than 90% of Japan’s population reside in urban areas, usually large cities.
-Tokyo is located in the South East of the island, near the East coast and beside the cities of Yokohama and Shizuoka.
+More than 90% of Japan’s population resides in urban areas, usually large cities.
+Tokyo is located in the southeast of the island, near the East coast and beside the cities of Yokohama and Shizuoka.
 Kyoto and Osaka, both popular residential cities, lie further West of the capital.
-However, there are wide areas of the country that are not urbanized.
+However, there are wide areas of the country that are not urbanised.
 In fact, around 70% of the country is characterised by mountains and forests.

 Learning the Language